|Trail Features:||Panoramic Views, Lake Views, Fall Aspens|

 From the trailhead hikers will immediately enjoy stunning views of Grand Teton towering above the sagebrush flat.
 At 13,770 feet, Grand Teton is the highest mountain in the Teton Range.
 The peak was renamed as Mt.
 Hayden by the 1872 Hayden Geological Survey, but most people continued to call it Grand Teton Peak.
 In 1931 the U.S. Board of Geographic Names recognized its more common name, and then shortened it to Grand Teton in 1970.

 The first documented ascent of the peak occurred on August 11, 1898 by four climbers.
-Two members of the Hayden Geological Survey claimed to have reached the summit on July 29, 1872.
+Two members of the Hayden Geological Survey claimed to have reached the summit in 1872.
 However, that ascent is disputed by climbers and historians who have concluded, after studying the climber's accounts, that the two reached a side peak known as The Enclosure.
 Moreover, the 1898 climbers found no evidence of a previous ascent, including a cairn which was a common practice for the expedition.

 At just over one-tenth of a mile from the trailhead hikers will reach a fork in the trail.
 The Beaver Creek Trail leads to the left.
 Hikers should veer to the right to continue along the Taggart Lake Trail.
 After walking another tenth-of-a-mile you'll arrive at another split where an old gravel road forks off to the left.
 Hikers should remain on the footpath that leads to the right to continue on towards Taggart Lake.
 A short distance beyond the junction you'll cross a footbridge over Taggart Creek which offers a nice view of a cascading waterfall just upstream from the bridge.